 Blood pressure is the force of blood pushing against blood vessel walls.
 The heart pumps blood into the arteries (blood vessels), which carry the blood throughout the body.
 High blood pressure, also called hypertension, is dangerous because it makes the heart work harder to pump blood to the rest of the body.
-High blood pressure can be controlled, but has serious health consequences if not kept at a normal level.
+Blood pressure can be controlled, through lifestyle change and/or medication.
+High blood pressure can have serious health consequences like stroke or heart attack.

 What is "Normal" Blood Pressure?

 |Stage 2 high blood pressure||160 or higher||100 or higher|

 |Hypertensive Crisis (Emergency care needed)||Higher than 180||Higher than 110|

 If your blood pressure is above the normal range, you should ask your doctor about ways to lower it.
 Lowering your blood pressure can improve your overall health as well as your cardiovascular health.